armadillu/ofxRemoteUI/README.md

 The OSX Client's HID capabilities come mostly from [@jotapeh](https://github.com/jotapeh/MacJoystickHIDTest).

-ofxRemoteUI bundles ofxXmlSettings and ofxOSC, taken from [OpenFrameworks](http://openframeworks.cc).
+ofxRemoteUI bundles ofxXmlSettings and ofxOSC from [OpenFrameworks](http://openframeworks.cc) to allow non-OF C++ projects to use ofxRemoteUI.